What if your engineering team could see a direct vision of the future?

 There are several different types of burndown charts:

 The real appeal of a burndown chart is that it’s simple.
-If you can read a basic line chart, then you can understand a burndown chart.
-If you can’t read a basic line chart, consider Googling “line charts” and then come back here after you’re done.
+If you can read a basic line chart, then you can usually understand a burndown chart.
+If you can’t read a line chart, consider Googling “line charts” and then come back here after you’re done.

 The chart is a graphical representation of the amount of work that still needs to be completed (the y-axis), charted against the amount of time remaining (the x-axis).